vytaux/mwa-project/README.md

 >
 > &mdash; Someone ***really*** smart.

 >I can put things in there and nobody sees them, only me.
-Too bad I am not allowed to own any electronic device here, but I love this app TOO MUCH! lol
+Too bad I am not allowed to own any electronic devices here, but I love this app TOO MUCH! lol
 >
 >&mdash; Has Done Nothing Wrong.